geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 ### Database update

-If you are migrating from **2025.02.xx** to **2026.01.00**, you must manually apply the provided scripts to update your database:
+This version of MapStore ships with **GeoStore 2.5.0**, which introduces a structural change to the `gs_user_favorites` table.
+Unlike other GeoStore upgrades, this change **cannot be handled automatically** by `jpaPropertyMap[hibernate.hbm2ddl.auto]=update` and **requires applying the manual migration script** described below.

 !!! warning
-    **Backup your database** before applying these changes.
+    **Backup your database** before applying any of these changes.
 Data integrity is your responsibility.

-!!! warning
-    The necessity of these scripts depends strictly on your **starting version**:

-    - **REQUIRED:** If you are upgrading from **2025.02** series to a more recent version.
-This is due to a specific schema change applied to tables created for the 2025.02 series.
-    - **DO NOT APPLY:** If you are jumping from **2025.01 (or previous one)** directly to 2026.01.
-In this scenario, these scripts are unnecessary and **should not** be executed.
+#### Upgrading from 2025.02.xx

+If you are upgrading from the **2025.02.xx** series, you must apply the following script to restructure the `gs_user_favorites` table (GeoStore [`postgresql-migration-from-v.2.4.0-to-v2.4.1.sql`](https://github.com/geosolutions-it/geostore/blob/master/doc/sql/migration/postgresql/postgresql-migration-from-v.2.4.0-to-v2.4.1.sql)).

-Here the script to apply (please verify that your schema is effectively `geostore` as for default installation or modify the script accordingly):
+Please verify that your schema is `geostore` (as in the default installation) or adjust the script accordingly:

 ```sql
 ALTER TABLE geostore.gs_user_favorites